This Data Protection Statement is effective as and from 25 May 2018

 Third Party Service Providers: We may share your personal information with third party service providers that perform services and functions at our direction and on our behalf such as accountants, IT service providers, printers, debt collection agencies, business advisors, marketing companies who carry out marketing campaigns on our behalf and providers of security and administrative services.

-Potential sale or merger of Hayes Solicitors: we may also transfer your personal information to law firms we plan to merge with or be acquired by.
+Potential sale or merger of Hayes solicitors LLP: we may also transfer your personal information to law firms we plan to merge with or be acquired by.

 An Garda Síochána, government bodies, or other government officials: we may share your personal information with An Garda Síochána, or other government bodies or agencies including but not limited to the Revenue Commissioners, where required to do so by law.